nestordemeure/impersonator/docs/adding a persona.md

 Any other file out of the `texts` folder will be ignored, fill free to add notes on the sources of the files, the personality of the persona, etc.

+You can place an `about` folder in `texts` to mark texts as being written by someone other than the persona.

 See the `persona` folder for various examples.

 ## File conversion